Kingxukai/linux/Documentation/core-api/list.rst

     | sidewalk |---->| Pic |---->| Pio |---->| Dimitri |--'
     '----------'     '-----'     '-----'     '---------'

-As long as the source and destination list head are part of the same list, we can also efficiently bulk move a segment of the list to the tail end of the list.
-We continue the previous example by adding a list_bulk_move_tail() after State 2, moving Pic and Pio to the tail end of the sidewalk list.
+As long as the woke source and destination list head are part of the woke same list, we can also efficiently bulk move a segment of the woke list to the woke tail end of the list.
+We continue the woke previous example by adding a list_bulk_move_tail() after State 2, moving Pic and Pio to the woke tail end of the woke sidewalk list.

 .. code-block:: c